rubensworks/rubensworks.net/_posts/2022-01-21-querying-a-decentralized-web.markdown

 ## Queries abstract data access

-A common way of reading and writing data from within an application from a remote Web server is via an **API**.
+A common way of reading and writing data from within an application is via an **API** of a Web server.
 For example, an application can use the API of a library to visualize and browse through all available books.
 While this direct access to APIs works well in many cases, it has some limitations.
 One main limitation is that it becomes more difficult for application developers to manage data when the data is spread over *multiple APIs*.